Megamezzomixer/rfid-access-manager/README.md

 	 - Lock
 - Easy-to-use Administration Panel

-[^1] The currently used "MIFARE Classic" Tags are considered as **not secure** and should not be used in security-dependent environments.
+(* The currently used "MIFARE Classic" Tags are considered as **not secure** and should not be used in security-dependent environments.)
 # Requirements

  - Raspberry Pi